 - Feet of Clay has Rogers the bull, a bull with bad binocular vision who believes himself to be two separate bulls with one eye each (hence Rogers).
 He's not perpetually angry, but he is prone to charging things.

 - In Journey to the West, the Bull Demon King, also known as the Herculean King, was a former comrade of Sun Wukong and, after him, was the strongest of his Seven Demon Kings associates (which included a Rain Dragon Demon King and a Rukh Demon King).
 When encountered he proves to be one of Sun Wukong's most tenacious and strong opponents, turning into a colossal white bull to square off against him and Prince Nezha.

-- Humorously inverted in The Story of Ferdinand and the subsequent animated and CGI adaptations.
+- The Story of Ferdinand: Humorously inverted.
 The titular bull, while massive and strong, is peaceful and easygoing.
 The humor of the story derives from the deliberate and extreme subversion of this trope, particularly in-universe where people expect the big and strong Ferdinand to be as aggressive as the other bulls and keep trying, and failing, to make him fight in the bullfighting arena.

 - The White Bull of Crete from Classic Mythology, sent by Poseidon to Minos.
 He fathered the Minotaur and then went on a rampage in Attica, before being eventually captured and killed by Theseus.

 - The Epic of Gilgamesh: After being spurned by Gilgamesh, Innana sends the Bull of Heaven to drain the Euphrates dry, requiring both Gilgamesh and Enkidu to defeat it.